-We have obtained all information regarding the Index contained in this term sheet, including its make up, method of calculation, and changes in its components, from publicly available information.
-That information reflects the policies of, and is subject to change by, S&P®, which owns the copyright and all other rights to the Index, has no obligation to continue to publish, and may discontinue publication of, the Index.
-The consequences of S&P® discontinuing publication of the Index are discussed in the section of product supplement LIRN-1 entitled "Description of the LIRNs-Discontinuance of a Market Measure."
-We do not assume any responsibility for the accuracy or completeness of any information relating to the Index.
+All disclosures contained in this term sheet regarding the Index, including, without limitation, its make up, method of calculation, and changes in its components, have been derived from publicly available sources.
+The information reflects the policies of, and is subject to change by, S&P. S&P, which owns the copyright and all other rights to the Index, has no obligation to continue to publish, and may discontinue publication of, the Index.
+The consequences of S&P discontinuing publication of the Index are discussed in the section on page S-30 of product supplement LIRN-2 entitled "Description of LIRNs-Discontinuance of a Market Measure."
+None of us, the calculation agent, or any selling agent accepts any responsibility for the calculation, maintenance, or publication of the Index or any successor index.